csc-training/geocomputing/pouta/pouta-general-instructions/ubuntu-remote-desktop/README.md

 # Create a remote Ubuntu desktop machine in cPouta

-This is an example for a basic setup of a remote desktop virtual machine (VM) from an Ubuntu 16.04 server in cPouta.
+**Goal**
+To setup a remote desktop virtual machine (VM) in cPouta.
+The VM desktop can then be opened from a local laptop or PC with some remote desktop tool, for example TightVNC or Windows Remote Desktop Connection.
+In this way it is possible to use any tool with graphical user interface (GUI) in cPouta, for example QGIS, RStudio etc.

+**Refernces**
 This document is based on Henrikki Tenkkane's work for **Automating GIS processes** and **Introduction to Quantitative Geology** -courses.

 Some other reference documentation used: